 The vast majority of people do prefer companionship though and would love the opportunity to share the experience.
 It can be especially challenging and rewarding if you decide to do this with someone you’re in a loving relationship with, but this can strengthen your relationship in so many ways.

-By deciding to teach abroad with a friend, you can make this huge life change a little less intimidating and much more enjoyable.
+By deciding to teach English abroad with your partner, you can make this huge life change a little less intimidating and much more enjoyable.